Turning Japanese: Composition and recording

 The band suspected they would score a hit with "Turning Japanese", even delaying its release in order to make it their second single, hoping to avoid becoming "one-hit wonders".
 Nonetheless, they never matched the single's success.
-In Australia, it spent two weeks at No. 1 during June 1980, and, coincidentally, the song was also a minor hit in Japan.
+In Australia, it spent two weeks at No. 1 during June 1980.
+The song was also a minor hit in Japan.

 The music video was directed by Russell Mulcahy.

+Reception

+The music video was among the first 200 played on MTV.
+It received heavy rotation, giving the song more exposure than mere radio airplay.